paarthenon/variant/docu/docs/book/creation.md

 The body of a variant—the shape of the data carried by some particular form—is defined by a function.
 More specifically, it is defined by that function's return value.
 In our snake example from earlier, we returned an object containing the properties `name` and `pattern`, which we sourced from our inputs.

 When a variant is defined, it wraps the body of the function it receives into a new function.
+That new variant creator has the same inputs, and *almost* the same output (it merges in the `type` property).

+Most of the time we will use helper functions like `payload()` or `fields()`, not because they increase our capabilities, but because they streamline how we think about and manage our domain.

+:::note On Functions
-That new variant creator has the same inputs, and *almost* the same output (it merges in the `type` property).The beautiful thing about using a function as the definition of a variant is that it is both the simplest option and the nuclear option.
+The beautiful thing about using a function as the definition of a variant is that it is both the simplest option and the nuclear option.
 Functions are capable of

  - zero, one, multiple, [optional/default](https://www.typescriptlang.org/docs/handbook/2/functions.html#optional-parameters), and [variadic](https://en.wikipedia.org/wiki/Variadic_function) parameters.
  - arbitrary processing logic like validation.